 You can first check the current server state by using the bin/server-state command.
-If the Directory Server does not appear to be accepting connections from clients, then potential reasons include the following:
+If the server does not appear to be accepting connections from clients, then potential reasons include the following:

-- The underlying system on which the Directory Server is installed is not running.
+- The underlying system on which the server is installed is not running.

-- The Directory Server is running but is not reachable as a result of a network or firewall configuration problem.
+- The server is running but is not reachable as a result of a network or firewall configuration problem.
 If that is the case, then connection attempts should time out rather than be rejected.

-- If the Directory Server has been configured with a maximum allowed number of connections, then it can be that the maximum number of allowed client connections are already established.
+- If the server has been configured with a maximum allowed number of connections, then it can be that the maximum number of allowed client connections are already established.
 If that is the case, then messages should be written to the server access log for each rejected connection attempt.

-- If the Directory Server is configured to restrict access based on the address of the client, then messages should be written to the server access log for each rejected connection attempt.
+- If the server is configured to restrict access based on the address of the client, then messages should be written to the server access log for each rejected connection attempt.

 - If a connection handler encounters a significant error, then it can stop listening for new requests.
 If this occurs, then a message should be written to the server error log with information about the problem.
 Another solution is to restart the server.
 A third option is to restart the connection handler using the LDIF connection handler to make it available again.
 To do this, create an LDIF file that disables and then re-enables the connection handler, create the config/auto-process-ldif directory if it does not already exist, and then copy the LDIF file into it.